-"I set up MX Masterclass in 2016, after running West End Masterclass successfully for five years before that.
+Michael says: "I set up MX Masterclass in 2016, after running West End Masterclass successfully for five years before that.
 I wanted to offer more young people access to west-end quality training as I never had that opportunity when I was young.
 Mentoring the future stars of musical theatre is a truly rewarding experience and every term I'm amazed and excited by the standard and potential of the MXM students."

 “I have hand-picked my experienced, knowledgeable and inspiring staff because they are truly incredible; not only are they fabulous teachers, they generate such a supportive and encouraging environment to the extent where you will often see our Emmys actually learning from each other as well which is exactly what I love to see!" - Michael Xavier.

-Co-Directors - Anna & Julian Marment
+Co-Founders: Anna & Julian Marment

 Certified Estill Master Trainer, Technical singing coach at Bird College and Mountview Academy of Theatre Arts – Singing credits: The National at 50 (National Theatre/BBC), Disney in Concert: Alice in Wonderland (Royal Albert Hall) and more.